rpgking117/Holo-Wind-Windows/README.md

 Full source tree for **Morrowind: PipBoy Edition** (also known as Hollo-Wind).

+Feel Free to use this source as a guide to create new projects.
+All I ask is that you provide proper credit.

 This mod renders The Elder Scrolls III: Morrowind — running via OpenMW — live inside the Fallout 4 Pip-Boy screen.
 OpenMW runs as a hidden process; its framebuffer is captured by a proxy DLL, written to shared memory, and injected